 Festivals are deeply ingrained in Japanese culture, with approximately 300,000 held annually throughout the country.
 Each festival, or matsuri, features artwork, food, entertainment, and much more to provide attendees with a memorable experience.
-Read below to learn more about some of Japan’s most celebrated events and festivals and let us know which you’ve been to and what’s your favourite!
+Read below to learn more about some of Japan’s most celebrated events and festivals and let us know which you’ve been to and what’s your favorite!

-Sapporo Snow Festival
+1. The Sapporo Snow Festival in Japan

 The Sapporo Snow Festival began in 1950 and has grown to become one of Japan’s largest and most popular snow festivals.
 In late January or early February, more than two million people converge in Sapporo’s Odori Park for a winter wonderland.
-The festival features a wide variety of winter activities, but it is known specifically for the beautiful snow and ice sculptures.
-There is no shortage of traditional Japanese street food at this festival, but the speciality is the crab nabe hot pot.
-We had amazing crab at our ryokan experience in Kinosaki – which you can read about here.
+The festival features a wide variety of winter activities, but it is known specifically for its beautiful snow and ice sculptures.
+There is no shortage of traditional Japanese street food at this festival, but the specialty is the crab nabe hot pot.
+We had an amazing crab at our ryokan experience in Kinosaki – which you can read about here.

-Gion Matsuri is Kyoto’s largest festival and one of if not the most famous festivals in all of Japan.
+Gion Matsuri is Kyoto’s largest festival and one of, if not the most famous festivals in all of Japan.
 Beginning as a religious ceremony in 869, this festival quickly became an annual tradition.
 It features many different events spanning the entire month of July, but it is highlighted by two parades of ornately decorated and massive floats.
 The grand procession takes place on July 17th.
 The second parade on July 24th was re-added in 2014 after a hiatus of about half a century, and it features fewer and smaller floats than the first one.

 Yoiyama, another focal point of the festival, spans the three evenings before the main procession.
-Surrounding streets are closed off to traffic and fill with an abundance of food, drink, and art stands.
+Surrounding streets are closed off to traffic and filled with an abundance of food, drink, and art stands.
 The top-notch cuisine and entertainment provide festival-goers with an unforgettable summertime experience.

 Don’t forget that the best way to travel around Japan is by using the JR Pass – read more about that here.